 Lush greens feel soothing and relaxing to Nina and many items in her closet complement these shades.
 Outside her wardrobe, amongst other things in her home, she particularly cherishes a beautiful photograph of two geishas walking on water, in a bamboo forest of green by photographer Ahmet Ertug.

-More recently, the designer added to her offering striking emerald necklaces and bracelets on blackened 18k gold, pure and strong designs to be worn either with a white t-shirt, or a ballgown.
+More recently, the designer added to her offering a smaller, yet still striking, cocktail ring sporting a 13ct Muzo Sugarloaf Emerald to be worn either with a white t-shirt, or a ballgown.
 Staying true to her motto, never too precious to wear.